SRGSSR/pillarbox-android/pillarbox-analytics/docs/README.md

 ```

 ### Handle user consent

-User consent can be configured at initialization:
+User consent can be configured at initialization, from your `Application` class:
 ```kotlin
 val initialUserConsent = UserConsent(
     comScore = ComScoreUserConsent.UNKNOWN,